1.3.2 Bylaws of the Board of Trustees

 Section 1: Active Membership

-When a vacancy occurs among alumni, faculty, student or staff seats, the appropriate body (the Alumni Association, the Faculty Council, the Student Government Association or the Staff Council) will recommend three individuals, with appropriate credentials—persons capable of acting in the interests of the College as a whole rather than representing a particular constituency within the College—to the Trusteeship Committee.
-This Trusteeship Committee may then nominate to the full board such person or persons as seem best suited for the election to membership on the board.
+When a vacancy occurs among alumni, faculty, student or staff seats, the appropriate body (the Alumni Association, the Faculty Council, the Student Government Association or the Staff Council) will recommend three individuals, with appropriate credentials—persons capable of acting in the interests of the College as a whole rather than representing a particular constituency within the College—to the Governance Committee.
+This Governance Committee may then nominate to the full board such person or persons as seem best suited for the election to membership on the board.

 Section 2: Honorary Membership

 Election to honorary membership shall entitle the member to all rights and privileges of membership except for that of vote.
 Members who have rendered distinguished service as active members shall be eligible for election to honorary membership generally following a one-year hiatus from the regular term of membership.
-Honorary members are encouraged to attend board meetings or otherwise accept special assignments that are helpful to the board of trustees and the College.
+Honorary members are encouraged to attend board meetings or otherwise accept special assignments that are helpful to the Board of Trustees and the College.

 Section 3: Power of Members